Riemann-Hilbert problems for the resolved conifold

 \section{Abstract}

-{We study the Riemann-Hilbert problems associated to the Donaldson-Thomas theory of the resolved conifold.
+{We study the Riemann-Hilbert problems of \cite{RHDT} in the case of the Donaldson-Thomas theory of the resolved conifold.
 We give explicit solutions in terms of the Barnes double and triple sine functions.
-We show that the asymptotic expansion of the $\tau$-function agrees with the genus expansion of the topological closed string partition function. }
+We show that the $\tau$-function of \cite{RHDT} is a non-perturbative partition function, in the sense that its asymptotic expansion coincides with the topological closed string partition function. }